Zuikyo/ZIKConstraintsGuard/README.md

 	* the view controller
 	* all current constraints
 	* the constraint to be breaked
-	* ambiguous ayout
+	* ambiguous layout
 	* view hierarchy

 With the view and view controller, you can quickly find out the exactly wrong constraint and which view it came from.

-## iOS7 debugging
+## Apple's bug below iOS7

 When implementation your custom view's -layoutSubviews, remember:

- 1.Call [super layoutSubviews].
+ 1.Call `[super layoutSubviews]`.

- 2.Don't add constraints in -layoutSubviews.
+ 2.Don't add constraints in `-layoutSubviews`.

- If not, adding subview to this view in iOS6 or iOS7 will crash you app with 'Auto Layout still required after executing - layoutSubviews..' printed in console.Apple fix this after iOS8.
+ If not, adding subview to this view in iOS6 or iOS7 will crash you app with `'Auto Layout still required after executing - layoutSubviews..'` printed in console.Apple fixed this after iOS8.

- Some system view like UITableView,UITableViewCell doesn't call [super layoutSubviews].
+ Some system view like UITableView,UITableViewCell doesn't call `[super layoutSubviews]`.
 So don't add subview to them in iOS6 and iOS7, or you can use method swizzling to fix them.

 If your app need to support iOS7,this will offer a great help,since Xcode8 can't debug iOS7 device any more.